lusob/PrimaryDiseaseDetector/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lusob/PrimaryDiseaseDetector/blob/main/PrimaryDiseaseDetector.ipynb)

-This repository provides a TensorFlow-based pipeline for cancer primary disease classification using gene expression data from TCGA and MET500 datasets.
+This repository provides a TensorFlow-based pipeline for classifying the primary disease in cancer of unknown primary (CUP) cases using gene expression data from TCGA and MET500 datasets.

+Additionally, there is a visualization tool (GenesScanner) that generates a heatmap superimposed on the input image, representing gene expression data of 20,000 genes.
+This provides insights into how the model interprets the data for each prediction.
+These visualizations are particularly valuable not only for understanding the underlying biology in CUP classification but also for guiding personalized treatments in patients with any type of tumor, helping identify critical genes or gene combinations involved in specific predictions.

+Unlike traditional machine learning models, which extract the most important features generically across all predictions, this approach leverages Grad-CAM visualization to highlight gene-specific contributions for each individual sample.
+This offers a unique capability to identify the most influential genes (or gene combinations) used by the model in predicting the disease for a specific sample.

+**Why MET500 as a Test Set?**

+MET500 was selected as the test set because it includes samples where the biopsy tissue is different from the tissue of origin.
+This subset better mimics the characteristics of CUP cases, making MET500 a more suitable dataset for evaluating the model’s performance in such challenging scenarios.

 ## Features